Lakshmi-Priya/RemindMeAt---Android-Reminder-App/README.md

 This is an App where you log your important works and it will remind you at the set time and date via a notification.

 This app uses Material Design components.
 Work is still going on.
-The app is almost 60-70 percent complete. <br>
+The app is almost 50 percent complete. <br>
 <br><br>
 <b>Pending Work</b><br>
-1. Have to write code for notification.
+1. Have to write code for notification.<br>
-2. Database codes needs changes.
+2. Database codes needs changes.<br>
-3. Have to add events delete option
+3. Have to add events delete option<br>
+4. Voice to Text feature for adding events
 <br>
 <br>